SSWConsulting/SSW.Rules.Content/rules/automation-tools/rule.md

 ## Azure Logic Apps
 Azure Logic Apps are a really awesome way to integrate different systems and transfer data.

-The best thing about Logic Apps is that it provides heaps of out-of-the-box integrations that mean you don't need to code in authentication, security and custom integrations with APIs.
-So long as your logic is just moving data from one place to another it can be done really fast with Azure Logic Apps.

-Some of the awesome things Azure Logic Apps move data between include
-* CRM systems
-* Emails
-* Microsoft Dataverse
-* Microsoft Office365
-* Microsoft SharePoint
-* Custom APIs
-* and more...
+Azure Logic Apps take integration to another level, by providing all the same connectors as Power Automate + tonnes more.

+You can also configure RBAC for Azure Logic Apps providing extra security control.

 However, once you start to get complex loops, lots of variables or mathematical manipulation that is where it starts to fall over and you might be better off looking at something like Azure Functions.